Are Digital Turbine, Inc.'s (NASDAQ:APPS) Fundamentals Good Enough to Warrant Buying Given The Stock's Recent Weakness?

-It is hard to get excited after looking at Digital Turbine's (NASDAQ:APPS) recent performance, when its stock has declined 23% over the past month.
+With its stock down 20% over the past three months, it is easy to disregard Digital Turbine (NASDAQ:APPS).
 But if you pay close attention, you might find that its key financial indicators look quite decent, which could mean that the stock could potentially rise in the long-term given how markets usually reward more resilient long-term fundamentals.
-Particularly, we will be paying attention to Digital Turbine's ROE today.
+Specifically, we decided to study Digital Turbine's ROE in this article.

 Return on equity can be calculated by using the formula:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Digital Turbine is:

 8.4% = US$51m ÷ US$608m (Based on the trailing twelve months to December 2022).

 The 'return' is the profit over the last twelve months.
 One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.08 in profit.

 What Has ROE Got To Do With Earnings Growth?